Kazimierz Bartel: Early life and studies

-Conscripted into the Austro-Hungarian Army during World War I, after the collapse of Austria-Hungary in 1918 he returned to Lwów, which became part of the newly established Second Polish Republic.
+Conscripted into the Austro-Hungarian Army during World War I, after the collapse of Austria-Hungary in 1918 Bartel returned to Lwów, which became part of the newly established Second Polish Republic.
 In 1919, as commander of railway troops, he fought in the defence of the city against the Ukrainian siege.
 Meanwhile, Bartel wrote his first textbook on descriptive geometry and befriended and later supported Poland's future leader, marshal and commander-in-chief, Józef Piłsudski.
 Since May 1919 he served as the manager of the Armoured Trains Construction Management and Association.
 His numerous successes in this field led to Prime Minister Leopold Skulski appointing him the Minister of the Railway system of the Republic of Poland.
 Bartel met other significant and influential politicians and diplomats, most notably Prime Minister Wincenty Witos and Prime Minister Władysław Grabski.
 After the Polish–Soviet War of 1920, Bartel was nominated as a lieutenant colonel and was left in charge of the railway reserve officers and the Lwów militia.
 He was awarded a Virtuti Militari cross, a Polish distinction for valor, after the armed conflict.

-In 1921, Bartel spent six months travelling to museums and galleries in France, Italy, Switzerland and Austria to research on art.
+In 1921, Bartel spent six months traveling to museums and galleries in France, Italy, Switzerland and Austria to research on art.
 Most of his holidays were spent likewise because of his interest stemming from Dochlemann's lectures.
 He accumulated a good personal archive of notes and photographs for this interest of his.